koszullab/metaTOR/README.md

 Most of these can usually be installed with your OS's package manager.
 The Python libraries can be installed with the ```requirements.txt``` file:

     pip install -Ur requirements.txt

+A dockerfile is also available if you are into that sort of thing.

 ## References